volcanocyber/victor-docs/docs/source/models.rst

 MrLavaLoba
 ------------

 MrLavaLoba is a stochastic model for simulating lava flows, written in Python.
-THe workflow for this model begins with a large amount of text, explaining input parameters in detail.
+The workflow for this model begins with a large amount of text, explaining input parameters in detail.
 After neccesary libraries are imported, all parameters are in the next cell.
 A DEM sanity check follows, continuing on to write out the input files and run the model.
 A convenient progress bar will show the remaining time for model calculations.
 MrLavaLoba outputs snapshows at a given *dt* interval, so the user must pick a step to visualize.